 Institute for War and Peace Reporting, Sri Lanka

-Mohamed Azad Mohamed Mustaffa is a human rights lawyer and currently working as a country representative for Institute for War & Peace Reporting.
-He is responsible for the country program of IWPR in Sri Lanka and is now managing a project to increase the capacity of journalists and media institution on investigative reporting in Sri Lanka.
+Mohamed Azad Mohamed Mustaffa is a human rights lawyer and currently working as a country representative for the Institute for War & Peace Reporting.
+He is responsible for the country program of IWPR in Sri Lanka and is now managing a project to increase the capacity of journalists and media institution when it comes to investigative reporting in Sri Lanka.

 Kaas & Mulvad

 Nils Mulvad is editor at Kaas & Mulvad.
-From 2001-2006 he was executive director of the Danish International Center for Analytical Reporting, Dicar.
+From 2001-2006 he was the executive director of the Danish International Center for Analytical Reporting, Dicar.
 From 2001 and onwards he worked as associate professor at The Danish School of Media and Journalism.
-With former IRE-director Brant Houston he was the main responsible for the two first Global Investigative Journalism Conferences in 2001 and 2003 in Copenhagen and was co-founder of the Global Investigative Journalism Network, www.gijn.org.
+Together with former IRE-director Brant Houston, he was the main person responsible for the two first Global Investigative Journalism Conferences in 2001 and 2003 in Copenhagen and was co-founder of the Global Investigative Journalism Network, www.gijn.org.

 George Nsorani Mwita